Skip to content

 • Access live issue data and Seer analysis directly from your IDE or AI agentic workflow

-1. Intelligent Error Analysis: Seer will examine the error context and understand what’s going wrong in your application
+1. Intelligent Error Analysis: examine the error context and understand what’s going wrong across the full application

-3. Automatic Root Cause Detection: Seer will identify the exact issue causing the search to fail
+2. Automatic Root Cause Detection: identify the exact issue causing the search to fail

 Enhanced Debugging with Sentry MCP Server